RealTonyBlaq/RealTonyBlaq/README.md

 ### 🌱 Professional Certificate

-Backend Developer - **ALX Africa**   <a href="https://intranet.alxswe.com/certificates/rYRSEcXT6H" target="_blank" style="text-decoration: none; background-color: #007bff;">View</a>
+Backend Developer - **ALX Africa**   <a href="https://intranet.alxswe.com/certificates/rYRSEcXT6H" target="_blank" style="text-decoration: none; background-color: #007bff;">View certificate</a>

 ### 💞 Let's Collaborate!

 I am eager to collaborate on impactful projects, solve real-world problems, and contribute to open-source communities.
-If you have an opportunity or project that aligns with my skills and interests, feel free to reach out!
+If you have an opportunity or project that aligns with my skills and interests, feel free to reach out to me!

 ### 📫 Get in Touch